nodejs/node/doc/api/tty.markdown

 The `tty` module houses the `tty.ReadStream` and `tty.WriteStream` classes.
 In most cases, you will not need to use this module directly.

-When node detects that it is being run inside a TTY context, then `process.stdin` will be a `tty.ReadStream` instance and `process.stdout` will be a `tty.WriteStream` instance.
-The preferred way to check if node is being run in a TTY context is to check `process.stdout.isTTY`:
+When io.js detects that it is being run inside a TTY context, then `process.stdin` will be a `tty.ReadStream` instance and `process.stdout` will be a `tty.WriteStream` instance.
+The preferred way to check if io.js is being run in a TTY context is to check `process.stdout.isTTY`:

-    $ node -p -e "Boolean(process.stdout.isTTY)"
+    $ iojs -p -e "Boolean(process.stdout.isTTY)"
     true
-    $ node -p -e "Boolean(process.stdout.isTTY)" | cat
+    $ iojs -p -e "Boolean(process.stdout.isTTY)" | cat
     false